aznguymp4/eatz/README.md

 ![PlayShare guide](./src/guide.png)

 ## Using EATZ and Uploading to ZiV
-1. Paste in image URLs or tweet URLs that contain PlayShare screenshots.
+1. On EATZ, Upload PlayShare screenshot files or paste image/tweet URLs that contain PlayShare screenshots.
 2. Click **Generate** to scan the screenshots and generate the console command(s).
 3. Once generated, click the code block on the right to select the entire command and **copy it**.
 4. Head over to the [ZiV DDR Score Tracker](https://zenius-i-vanisher.com/v5.2/ddrscoretracker.php?function=enterscore) website